ALSchwalm/dwarfexport/README.md

     (gdb) symbol-file a.out.elf

 Afterwords you will have full debug information, like normal gdb with source (shown below using TUI mode):

 ![debugging in gdb](/resources/screenshot.png)

+*Note: You may need to run `list` to get the source file loaded.*

 Building On Linux
 -----------------